Gare de l'Est Paris – The Station That Doesn't Feel Like A Shopping Mall

 A Brief But Spirited History of Gare de l'Est

-Gare de l'Est in a 19th century vintage photo Gare de l'Est in a 19th century vintage photo
+Gare de l'Est, seen in a late-a9th century vintage photo Gare de l'Est, seen in a late-a9th century vintage photo

-When it opened in 1849 (remember?) as the Embarcadère de Strasbourg, this station was the last stop before the edge of the French Empire.
+When it opened in 1849 (remember that day?) as the Embarcadère de Strasbourg, this station was the last stop before the edge of the French Empire.
 Paris to Strasbourg in seven hours?
 Back then, that was warp speed.
 Back when he was riding high as emperor, and before his troubled times, Napoleon III himself inaugurated the station in 1850.

 The station expanded quickly, adding lines to Mulhouse and Basel, and earned its current name in 1854.
 Architect François Duquesnay gave it symmetry and statues, including personifications of Strasbourg and Verdun still perched on the facade today.